-CERC Corp.'s \$915 million credit facility's first drawn cost is the London Interbank Offered Rate (LIBOR) plus 45 basis points based on our current credit ratings.
-The facility contains covenants, including a debt to total capitalization covenant, limiting debt to 65% of our total capitalization.
+CERC Corp.'s \$950 million credit facility can be drawn at the London Interbank Offered Rate (LIBOR) plus 150 basis points based on our current credit ratings.
+The facility contains a debt to total capitalization covenant which limits debt to 65% of our total capitalization.

-Under the credit facility, an additional utilization fee of 5 basis points applies to borrowings any time more than 50% of the facility is utilized.
-The spread to LIBOR and the utilization fee fluctuate based on our credit rating.
 Borrowings under the facility are subject to customary terms and conditions.
 However, there is no requirement that we make representations prior to borrowings as to the absence of material adverse changes or litigation that could be expected to have a material adverse effect.
 Borrowings under the credit facility are subject to acceleration upon the occurrence of events of default that we consider customary.

-We are currently in compliance with the various business and financial covenants contained in the respective receivables and credit facilities.
+The facility will also provide for customary fees, including commitment fees, administrative agent fees, fees in respect of letters of credit and other fees.
+The revolving credit facility, the spread to LIBOR and the commitment fees fluctuate based on our credit rating.
+We are currently in compliance with the various business and financial covenants in our revolving credit facility.

-CERC Corp.'s \$915 million credit facility backstops a \$915 million commercial paper program under which we began issuing commercial paper in February 2008.
-As of June 30, 2011, CERC Corp. had \$70 million of outstanding commercial paper.
-As a result of the credit ratings on our commercial paper program, we do not expect to be able to rely on the sale of commercial paper to fund all of our short-term borrowing requirements.
+CERC Corp.'s \$950 million credit facility backstops a \$915 million commercial paper program.
+As of September 30, 2011, CERC Corp. had \$142 million of outstanding commercial paper.
+We expect that we will continue to issue commercial paper during the fourth quarter of 2011 and may draw on our revolving credit facility if access to the commercial paper market is limited or uneconomic due to our credit ratings or other factors.